butla/bultrowicz.com/cd-with-angularjs-commits.rst

 I got tired of having to manually build and upload my library (`Mountepy`_) to PyPI, so I decided to do what any sane programmer would do - set up automation [#1]_.
-But how would my scripts know whether they need to just update the README on PyPI and when to push a new version of the library?
+But how would my scripts know whether they need to just update the README on PyPI and when to assemble and push a new version of the library?
 Thanks to the `AngularJS commit conventions`_!
 Oh, and `Snap CI`_ will run the whole thing.